FAQs

 What does the system consist of?

 Each ESPS module is a two-panel protection system consisting of a face plate and back panel.
 The face plate is comprised of a hard dense material that blunts and fractures projectiles allowing the back panel, which is comprised of fibrous material, to catch the blunted and broken threat.
-The advantage of this system over other armor solutions is that it provides a protection system that defeats ballistic threats while remaining lightweight, soldier transportable, and rapidly deployable.
+The advantage of this system over other armor solutions is that it provides a protection system that defeats ballistic threats while remaining lightweight, squad portable, and rapidly deployable.
 These panels are equally effective against direct fire projectiles as they are against fragments from indirect fire.

 What are panels made from?